brettamdur/getandclean/CodeBook.md

 	</tr>
 	<tr>
 		<td>Measurement</td>
-		<td>A particular feature of the activity being measured.</td>
+		<td>A particular feature of the Activity being measured.</td>
 	</tr>
 	<tr>
 		<td>Mean</td>
 		<td>The mean of the Measurement for the Subject/Activity pair.
 In the original source data, the means for each measure were normalized and bounded within [-1,1].
-For each Subject/Activity pair in this data set, the mean is the mean of the normalized source data. </td>
+For each Subject/Activity pair in this data set, the Mean is the mean of the normalized source data. </td>
 	</tr>
 </table>
 </blockquote>